ucsb-seclab/chainreactor/README.md

 ChainReactor is a research project that leverages AI planning to discover exploitation chains for privilege escalation on Unix systems.
 The project models the problem as a sequence of actions to achieve privilege escalation from initial access to a target system.
 This repository contains the open-source implementation of the system described in the paper "ChainReactor: Automated Privilege Escalation Chain Discovery via AI Planning."

+**We are proud to announce that ChainReactor was presented at USENIX Security 24 and received the Distinguished Artifact Award!**

 ## Overview

 ChainReactor automates the discovery of privilege escalation chains by: